-Theme Class number of times Description Concert of any conc The assembly of the optimally designed unit operations does not result in the Concept of process 1 total optimum system.
-The concepts of the system boundary and the total design optimal design are explained.
-Commente a side d In an actual process design, use of a process simulator is indispensable.
-The Computer-aided 1 design technique using the sequential modular approach, which is mainly used process design in the process simulator, is explained.
-How to use process How to use the process simulator which is widely used in the real process simulators 1 design is explained.
-Process design consists of successive steps such as the acquisition of market Reality of process . research and data, process synthesis, and an equipment design.
-For these steps, design 6 the problems which should be taken into consideration are made clear, and the techniques which can be used at each step are explained.
-Practice of a chemical process The design exercise is executed by 2 to 3 students' group. design Oral presentation 4 The design result at each group is presented at the oral session where all the Oral presentation faculty members attend.
+Class number of times Description The assembly of the optimally designed unit operations does not result in the 1 total optimum system.
+The concepts of the system boundary and the total optimal design are explained.
+In an actual process design, use of a process simulator is indispensable.
+The 1 design technique using the sequential modular approach, which is mainly used in the process simulator, is explained.
+2 How to use the process simulator which is widely used in the real process design is explained.
+Process design consists of successive steps such as the acquisition of market 6 research and data, process synthesis, and an equipment design.
+For these steps, O the problems which should be taken into consideration are made clear, and the techniques which can be used at each step are explained.
+1 The design exercise is executed by 2 to 3 students' group.
+The design result at each group is presented at the oral session where all the 4 faculty members attend.
+1 1

-[Textbook] Lecture materials are distributed in the class.
+【Textbook】 Lecture materials are distributed in the class.